-- a.
-Within five business days after the end of the confirmation phase, either the Implicated Student or the faculty member involved (in faculty-implicated cases only), will have the opportunity to appeal to the Honor Council Appellate Committee on the following grounds only: - i.
-A procedural error was made that can be proven to have illegitimately affected the responsibility or sanction outcome of the case, or - ii.
-New evidence is provided that would change the outcome of the case. - b.
-Parties wishing to appeal should contact the Chair of the Honor Council Appellate Committee, including their reason for appealing and Honor Council case number. - c.
-Upon notification of an appeal request in consideration, the Honor Council will grant the Honor Council Appellate Committee access to the student appellant's case file and offer any testimony as requested. - d.
-The Honor Council Appellate Committee will conduct an investigation into the matter, determining whether an appeal is granted. - In the event an appeal request is granted, it is the responsibility of the Honor Council Appellate Committee to communicate exactly what information and/or sanctions should be removed from an appellant's record to the Honor Council Secretary. - ii.
-If an appeal request is denied, the requesting party is prohibited from appealing again and the matter will be considered resolved.
+- Within five business days after the end of the confirmation phase, either the Implicated Student or the faculty member involved (in faculty-implicated cases only), will have the opportunity to appeal to the Student Life Committee Appeals Board on the following grounds only: - A procedural error (defined as a deviation from the Honor Council Constitution, Bylaws, or adopted Policies) was made that can be proven to have illegitimately affected the responsibility or sanction outcome of the case, or - New evidence is provided that would change the outcome of the case.

+- Parties wishing to appeal should contact the Dean of Students including their reason for appealing and Honor Council case number, who will then be responsible for liaising between the Honor Council and the Student Life Committee Appeals Board. - Upon notification of an appeal request in consideration, the Honor Council will grant the Student Life Committee Appeals Board access to the student appellant's case file and offer any testimony as requested. - The Student Life Committee Appeals Board will conduct an investigation into the matter, determining whether an appeal is granted. - Before the start of the investigation, any voting members of the Student Life Committee Appeals Board shall complete the Appeals Briefing Acknowledgement form. - In the event an appeal is granted, it is the responsibility of the Student Life Committee Appeals Board to communicate exactly what information and/or sanctions should be added or removed from an appellant's record to the Honor Council Secretary. - If an appeal is denied, the requesting party is prohibited from appealing again and the matter will be considered resolved. - The Student Life Committee Appeals Board shall consider appeal requests and their relevant cases in their entirety, including all documentation and testimony collected during the initial investigation and adjudication process. - Appeals may only be granted if a simple voting majority of the Student Life Committee Appeals Board votes to overturn the initial decision of the Honor Council.